We Need to Do PageSpeed to Help SEO?

 Before we discuss that to what degree page speed can actually help SEO, let’s clarify one thing: PageSpeed is not site speed.
 PageSpeed refers to a sample of page views on a site.
 PageSpeed can be described, according to Moz.com, in either “page load time” (the time it takes to fully display the content on a specific page) or “time to first byte” (how long it takes for your browser to receive the first byte of information from the web server).

 The mainstream opinion on if businesses should run PageSpeed is positive, but, there’s a few doubts being mentioned as well.
 Cansoft (Vancouver) today will show you both sides, let’s see if the pros weights more than cons.

 A Faster page is better user experience:

 When you try to open a website, do you want its page to load like a turtle?
-The user experience your website offers determines whether a visitor stays to explore or bounces back to the results.
-According to Maile Ohye from Google, “2 seconds is the threshold for ecommerce website acceptability.
-At Google, we aim for under a half second.”
+The user experiences your website offers determine whether a visitor stays to explore or bounces back to the results.
+According to Maile Ohye from Google, “2 seconds is the threshold for eCommerce website acceptability.
+At Google, we aim for under a half-second.”

 Another reason page speed needs to be done is that Google is starting to make their index mobile-first.

 They intend to include page loading times on mobile device as one of the ranking factors:

 QUOTE: “How fast your website loads is critical but often a completely ignored element in any online business and that includes search marketing and search engine optimization.
 And that includes page load times on mobile devices: The average time it takes to fully load a mobile landing page is 22 seconds, according to a new analysis.
 Yet 53% of visits are abandoned if a mobile site takes longer than three seconds to load.
 That’s a big problem.”
 Google